We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-The American Academy of Dermatology recommend seeing a dermatologist if many pimples develop on the skin.
-It may also be beneficial for a person to see a dermatologist if they frequently develop pimples on their lip or the pimples do not go away within 4–8 weeks of using OTC treatment.
+The American Academy of Dermatology recommends visiting a dermatologist if many pimples develop on the skin.
+It may also be beneficial for a person to consult a dermatologist if they frequently develop pimples on their lip or the pimples do not go away within 4–8 weeks of using OTC treatment.

 A dermatologist will decide the appropriate course of treatment to remove the pimples and suggest follow-up preventive care.

 Several OTC medical treatments can help get rid of a lip pimple, and some people might find that certain home remedies help speed up its removal.